 Our dedicated teams and individuals were nominated for the prestigious NHSGGC Excellence Awards by patients, visitors and staff.
 All of our staff have gone above and beyond in the past year and we asked to hear about your experience of outstanding care and for your nominations.

-There are 7 categories in our Excellence Awards and the winners will be announced at the Celebrating Success Event on 28th May 2025.
+There are 7 categories in our Excellence Awards and the winners were announced at the Celebrating Success Event on 28 May 2025.

-The winners will be announced live on the night on our social media channels (follow the #ggcawards tag).
+The winners were announced live on the night on our social media channels (follow the #ggcawards tag).

 Better Care